JaySShah7/alignment-from-vcf/README.md

 - path to the reference genome in fasta format
 - path to the vcf.
 This must be gzipped and indexed.
 Run 'bgzip -c file.vcf > file.vcf.gz; tabix -p vcf file.vcf.gz' from the samtools/htslib package.
 - name of the contig that contains the region of interest
 - start of the region
-- end of the region
+- the start base will be included and this is 1-indexed (i.e. use start=1 to start at the beginning of the contig) end of the region - the end is included in the output
 - ploidy (This script obviously only makes sense if variants are phased.
 One sequence per genome copy will be generated)
 - path to the output file.
 This will be in fasta format.